A2 motorway (Serbia): Section Belgrade—Požega

 The northernmost subsection Surčin—Obrenovac starts on interchange “Surčin jug” with A1 motorway.
-It passes by Jakovo where will be main tool station, and it leaves Syrmia region by passing Sava and Kolubara rivers on 1766 meters-long bridge.
+It passes by Jakovo as it leaves the Syrmia region by passing Sava and Kolubara rivers on a 1766 meters-long bridge.
 The section ends close to the bridge on the “Obrenovac” interchange where next subsection, Obrenovac—Ub, starts.
 The construction of this 17.6 kilometer-long section started in 2017 and was completed by the end of 2019 with main contractor China Communications Construction Company (CCCC).